40 WINKS IN A HOTEL BED

 THE HAZY CHARM OF THE BUSY BAR

-It’s been a bad year for the humble bar.
-All around the world, mankind’s most steadfast crutch was hit with a once unimaginable nightmare: lockdown.
-As a result, anyone remotely partial to a tipple will relate to hopeful 2021 vision: to find yourself sitting (or standing, we’re not fussy) in a busy, noisy bar, barely able to hear the person you’re talking to and bloody revelling in it.
+The humble bar has fallen on hard times.
+All around the world, mankind’s most steadfast crutch was hit hard by a series of the worst kind of lock-ins.
+As a result, anyone remotely partial to a tipple will relate to this hopeful 2021 vision: to find yourself sitting (or standing, we’re not fussy) in a busy, noisy bar, barely able to hear the person you’re talking to and bloody revelling in it.
 Are you a disciple of the sacred pint?
 Get thee to the Swan Southwold, joined at the hipflask to the Adnams brewery and distillery.
 If you like your martinis garnished with skyline splendour, slink onto a velvet sofa in Popinjays, which crests the roof of the Murray in Hong Kong.
 For those craving live music, we’d recommend the debonair Django Jazz Club at New York’s Roxy Hotel.
 And for the committed drinker?
 The anything-goes spirit of the Groucho Club in the louche heart of London.
 You know all those times you said ‘I’m never passing on a trip to the pub again’?
 Well, now’s the time to get planning…

 A RESTORATIVE SPA STAY